Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub/README.md

 ### Hub

 Hub is a logic set of connections.
 All connections to Web PubSub connect to a specific hub.
 Messages that are broadcast to the hub are dispatched to all connections to that hub.
+For example, hub can be used for different applications, different applications can share one Azure Web PubSub service by using different hub names.

 ### Group

-Groups allow broadcast messages to a subset of connections to the hub.
+Group allow broadcast messages to a subset of connections to the hub.
 You can add and remove users and connections as needed.
+A client can join multiple groups, and a group can contain multiple clients.

 ### User